-The current status of the Starkville Fire Department is a career department, five stations, a class four in fire rating, that provides a full complement of services such as CPR classes, fire suppression, fire prevention, hazardous materials response, high angle rescue, confined space rescue, medical response with paramedic capabilities.
+The current status of the Starkville Fire Department is a career department, five stations, a class three in fire rating, that provides a full complement of services such as CPR classes, fire suppression, fire prevention, hazardous materials response, high angle rescue, confined space rescue, medical response with paramedic capabilities.
 The Starkville Fire Department has many of its members trained to MEMA Taskforce standards to assist in declared disasters.

 We provide services to The City of Starkville with a population of more than 24,000 and Mississippi State University with a student population of more than 20,000.